simonehagey/orbdot/docs/source/getting_started.rst

 ^^^^^^^^^^^^^^^^
 Not all of the parts of the settings file need to be populated.
 There is a default settings file (``"defaults/fit_settings.json"``) that gets merged with the user provided one, which keeps everything consistent and conveniently provides reasonable uninformative priors on unconstrained parameters like :math:`e\cos{w}` and :math:`e\sin{w}`.
 If a key is provided by the user, that value overrides the default one.

-.. seealso:: Default Settings File
+.. admonition:: Default Settings File
   :class: dropdown

   .. code-block:: text